mautic/developer-documentation-new/docs/rest_api/stages.rst

 Response
 ========

-* Returns ``200`` when the request successfully adds the Contact to the Stage.
+* Returns ``200 OK`` when the request successfully adds the Contact to the Stage.

 .. code-block:: json

    {
-     "success": true
+     "success": 1
    }

 .. vale off